-The Stonewall Inn was located at 51 and 53 Christopher Street, in New York City’s Greenwich Village and what many people do not know is that it was owned by the infamous Mafia Genovese family.
+The original Stonewall Inn was located at 51 and 53 Christopher Street, in New York City’s Greenwich Village and what many people do not know is that it was owned by the infamous Genovese mafia family.

-In 1966, three members of the famous Mafia family invested $3,500 to turn the Stonewall Inn into a gay bar, after it had been a restaurant and a nightclub for heterosexuals.
-Once a week a NYPD police officer from the 6th Precincts would collect envelopes of cash as a payoff for “protection” to keep the The Stonewall Inn open.
+In 1966, three members of the Genovese family invested $3,500 to turn the Stonewall Inn into a gay bar after it had been a restaurant and a nightclub for heterosexuals.
+Once a week a NYPD police officer from the 6th Precincts would collect envelopes of cash as a payoff for “protection” to keep the The Stonewall open.
 The bar had no liquor license and no running water behind the bar—used glasses were run through tubs of water and immediately reused.
 There were no fire exits, and the bathrooms were filthy and toilets overran consistently.
-It was the only bar for gay men in New York City where dancing was allowed and that was its main draw since at that time same-sex dancing was illegal and those who were caught doing it were subject to arrest
+It was the only bar for gay men and lesbians in New York City where dancing was allowed and that was its main draw since at that time same-sex dancing was illegal and those who were caught doing it were subject to arrest.

-in 1969 isitors to the Stonewall Inn were greeted by a bouncer who inspected them through a peephole in the door.
-The legal drinking age at that time was 18 years old.
+in 1969 visitors to the Stonewall Inn were greeted by a bouncer who inspected them through a peephole in the door.
+The legal drinking age at that time in New York was 18 years old.
 To avoid unwittingly letting in undercover police who were called “Lily Law”, “Alice Blue Gown”, or “Betty Badge” at the time, visitors would have to be known by the doorman, or be friends with someone who did.
-The entrance fee on weekends was $3, for which the customer received two tickets that could be exchanged for two drinks.
+The entrance fee on weekends was $3, for which the customer received two tickets.
 Patrons were required to sign their names in a book to prove that the bar was a private “bottle club”.
 Needless to say customers rarely signed their real names.

-There were two dance floors in the Stonewall Inn, the interior was painted black making it very dark inside, and it was lit with pulsing gel and black lights.
-If police were spotted, the regular white lights were turned on, signaling that everyone should stop dancing or touching and that same sex couple should break-up and pair up as male-female couples to avoid arrest.
+There were two dance floors in the Stonewall Inn and the interior was painted black including the windows making it very dark inside.
+The only real electrical lights that were on during business hours was a dim light behind the bar and the rest were pulsing gel and black lights.
+If police were spotted, the bar’s regular white lights were turned on signaling that everyone should stop dancing or touching and that same sex couple should break-up and pair up as male-female couples to avoid arrest.
 In the rear of the bar was a smaller room frequented by the few “queens” that were allowed inside; it was one of two bars where effeminate men who wore makeup and teased their hair (though dressed in men’s clothing) could go.
-Only a very few transvestites or drag queens were allowed in in by the bouncers.
-(Remember at this time there were few real transexuals in America.
-The only one being Christine Jorgensen who underwent sex reassignment surgery in Europe in 1950.)
-The age of it’s clientele ranged between 18 years old to men in their fourties and fifties.
+Very few transvestites or drag queens were allowed in in by the bouncers.
+(Remember at this time there were few real transexuals in America at that time.
+The only one being Christine Jorgensen who underwent sex reassignment surgery in Europe in 1952.)
+The age of it’s clientele ranged between 18 years old to men in their forties and fifties.
 Its location and the attraction of dancing made the Stonewall Inn “the most popular gay bar in the city”.

 Police raids on gay bars in the late 1960’s were frequent.
 But bar management usually knew about the raids in advance due to bribes made to certain police officers, and the raids occurred early enough in the evening that business could commence after the police had finished.
 During a typical raid, the lights were turned on, and customers were lined up and their identification cards checked.
 Those without identification or dressed in full drag were arrested; and others were allowed to leave.
 Lesbian patrons were required to wear three pieces of feminine clothing, and would be arrested if found not wearing them.